emacs-mirror/emacs/mps/manual/source/mmref/recycle.rst

 directly supported by the compiler.
 It's more common for modern compilers to support tracing garbage collectors instead, because they can reclaim loops.
-Deferred reference counting may still be useful for its promptness -- but that is limited by the frequency of scanning the program variables.
+Deferred reference counting may still be useful for its promptness---but that is limited by the frequency of scanning the program variables.